Constants in C

-A constant or sometimes called literal is an entity that doesn’t change, whereas a variable is an entity that can change.
-In this section we will discuss constants, variables are discussed later.
+A constant or sometimes called literal is an entity that doesn't change, whereas a variable is an entity that can change.
+In this section we will discuss constants, variables are discussed in lesson Variables in C.

 In C there is two type of constants:

 - Primary constants.

 Both types are further divided into more categories as shown in the figure.

 Here we will discuss only Primary constants, Secondary constants will be discussed later.
 To create Primary constants you need to obey the following rules.

 Numeric Constants #

 Numeric constants are digits that may or may not have a decimal point.
 The rules for creating Numeric constants are:

 - No space, comma or any other special symbols are allowed.

 - It can be positive or negative if no sign precedes integer constant then it is assumed to be positive.